pedemaris/ai-innovators-mental-health-support/Group_Chater.md

 Reason for Solo Completion: This project was completed indiviudally due to ongoiing health related challenges that impacted my ability to participate consistetly in group meetings and coordination.
-I chose to move forward independently to endsure I could complete the required work without affecting the group negatively.
+I chose to move forward independently to ensure I could complete the required work without affecting the group negatively.

 Communication and Workflow Plan: